While Bishop Eaton

 your altar flowers to local nursing

 homes or our own church shut-ins.
-If anyone
+Please contact

 for a Reason - If you know any woman